|"A good plan violently executed now is better than a perfect plan executed next week."

 a Movement Phase.
 Lifted objects cannot be larger than a standard

 a single attack.
-When a Minifig takes damage, roll 2 dice; if the
+When a minifig takes damage, if the damage is 4 points or less, the minifig

 lives.
-If not, it dies - knock the Minifig over and, if appropriate,
+If the minifig takes 5 or more points of Damage in a single or combined attack, it dies - knock the minifig over and, if appropriate,

 detach a couple of its body parts.